top of page

 Warmup Exercise

 We started our week with an exercise where we rapidly cut patterns to create a quick design for our group concept in 45 minutes.
-For our group, this session ended up being more of a quick practice session for the skills that might come in handy during the week such as garment sketching, pattern cutting, taking body measurements, and hand stitching.
+For our group, this session ended up being more of a practice run, as none of the team members were had prior knowledge in sewing or pattern cutting.
+Instead, it served as an opportunity to familiarize ourselves with essential skills we might need during the week - such as garment sketching, pattern cutting, taking body measurements, and hand stitching.
+The focus was less on perfection and more on learning and experimenting with new techniques.

 At this early stage, as we had not finalized a concept yet, we realized we needed some time to research, regroup and come up with a direction for our outfit design.